-I’m L.T.
+Hi, I’m L.T.
 Elliot (Laura).
 I love books, even if the dusty bookshelves don't show it.
 My streaming queues are full of anime, K-drama, and dark mysteries.
-My bookshelves are full of dust—and books, which despite the dust, are read often.
-I have the world’s best dog and two of not-the-world’s-best cats, twin fantastic kids, and a husband I adore.
+I have the world’s best dog, two of not-the-world’s-best cats, twin fantastic kids, and a husband I adore.
 Curry of all cultures has a standing invitation at my house.
 Oh, and I write Adult/YA fantasy.

 The Main Course:

 L.T.
 Elliot was born in Salt Lake City, Utah.
 At three years old, she learned to read while sitting on her father’s lap as he read the newspaper and any number of books.
 He taught her two great truths: reading soothes the soul, and the back of a horse is good for the heart of a man (or woman).
 Laura took both sentiments to heart and as a result, spent most of her growing years reading when she should have been working, and racing the horses when expressly forbidden by her mother.
 She regrets neither.

 Laura credits her love of the fantasy genre to Malificent from Disney’s Sleeping Beauty and later to an intuitive substitute teacher who spent six months exposing students to a myriad of genre fiction.
 It was during this experiment that Laura first read Anne McCaffery’s Dragonsong.
 That book was chased up by Mary Herbert’s Dark Horse series, J.R.R.
 Tolkien’s The Hobbit, and countless others.
 She blames the back wall shelf inside Waldenbooks and the couches inside Barnes & Noble for being gateway drugs to deeper thinking.
 She mourns the loss of Waldenbooks—and B&N’s couches.